Mekyi/steam-profile-viewer/README.md

 ## Running dev build

 1. Install dependencies with `npm install` or `npm ci` command.
 2. Download [NWjs](https://nwjs.io/) and extract it somewhere.
-Then add the location in path system variables.
+Then add the location in path system variables (optional).
 3. Run NWjs with `nw .` or `npm run start` or `F5` in NWjs debug mode (requires [debugger extension](#debugging)) OR run it using the absolute path, for example `C:\Users\User\Downloads\nwjs-v0.42.2-win-x64\nw.exe .`.

 ## API key